 Design and UX Assessment

-Your website design is your first introduction to users, it holds the power to draw them in or turn them away.
-It must be visually appealing along with delivering superior user experience.
+Your website design is your first introduction to users; it holds the power to draw them in or turn them away.
+It must be visually appealing and deliver superior user experience.
 So, it must be giving.